Botanic Garden and Attenborough Arboretum

 About us

-At the University of Leicester Botanic Garden & Attenborough Arboretum, we focus on global biodiversity.
+At the University of Leicester Botanic Garden and Attenborough Arboretum, we focus on the importance of global biodiversity.
 You can see and learn about a wide range of plants that grow in our extensive collections from around the world.

 Our mission is to:

-• Devise and provide education programmes aimed at all age groups, reaching out into the wider community to demonstrate the contemporary significance of plants in a rapidly changing world.
+- Devise and provide education programmes aimed at all age groups, reaching out into the wider community to demonstrate the contemporary

 Botanic Garden

-Founded in 1921 with the assistance of the Leicester Literary and Philosophical Society, the University of Leicester Botanic Garden was established on its present site in Oadby in 1947.
-It comprises the grounds of four houses: Beaumont, Southmeade, The Knoll and Hastings, which were built in the early 1900s and are now used as student residences or for the Garden education programme.
+The Botanic Garden was founded in 1921 with the assistance of the Leicester Literary and Philosophical Society, and was established on its present site in Oadby in 1947.
+It comprises the grounds of four houses: Beaumont, Southmeade, Hastings and The Knoll which were built in the early 1900s and are now used as student residences or for the Garden education programme.

-The four once-separate gardens have been merged into a single entity, whose 16 acres of lovingly cultivated grounds and greenhouses, display a wide variety of features and environments.
+The four once-separate gardens have been merged forming sixteen acres of cultivated grounds and greenhouses displaying a variety of features and environments.
+These include a herb garden, woodland and herbaceous borders, rock gardens, a water garden, a meadow and an arboretum area.
+Our four greenhouses display tropical plants, warm temperate, alpines and succulents.
 The formal planting centres around a restored Edwardian garden.

 The plant collections and landscape features make this garden one of the most diverse in the region.
-The water features and sculptures are particularly pleasing and add character to the setting.
 It is the perfect place for a pleasant walk and there are benches for those who simply wish to relax and admire the surroundings.
-Variety is the key to this garden's strength.

 Attenborough Arboretum